 Beyond this parvis we have the north portal of the basilica of Santiago, called the French

-Expressed through the iconography of the sculpture above their double doorways, they combined to present a history of the Christian redemption narrative through the medium of the pilgrimage to Santiago de Compostela.
+Expressed through the iconography of the stone carved relief sculpture above their double doorways, these relief images combined to present a history of the Christian redemption narrative through the medium of the pilgrimage to Santiago de Compostela.

 The north portal was the entrance known as the Porta Francigena, and is described as the one used by those arriving from France.
 This was the way pilgrims arrived at their destination.

 At the great cathedral of Compostela, the pilgrims were greeted by an image of everything which their long journey had been intended to overcome.
 This was nothing less than the Fall of Man, presided over by a Christ in Majesty, hand raised in benediction.